MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/New-MgDirectoryCustomSecurityAttributeDefinition.md

 ### -AllowedValues
 Values that are predefined for this custom security attribute.This navigation property is not returned by default and must be specified in an $expand query.
 For example, /directory/customSecurityAttributeDefinitions$expand=allowedValues.
-To construct, please use Get-Help -Online and see NOTES section for ALLOWEDVALUES properties and create a hash table.
+To construct, see NOTES section for ALLOWEDVALUES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphAllowedValue[]